MicrosoftDocs/fabric-docs/docs/governance/protected-sensitivity-labels.md

 > * Copy and extract content (EXTRACT)
 > * Allow Macros (OBJMODEL)

-These usage rights are a subset of the Co-Author permissions preset in the Microsoft Purview Microsoft Purview compliance portal.
+These usage rights are a subset of the Co-Author permissions preset in the Microsoft Purview compliance portal.

 In addition, the **Less elevated user support** preview feature switch in Power BI Desktop must be selected.
 See [Desktop preview feature switch for editing by users with restrictive sensitivity permissions](../admin/service-admin-portal-information-protection.md#desktop-preview-feature-switch-for-editing-by-users-with-restrictive-sensitivity-permissions) for detail.